ltonetwork/documentation/getting-started/tutorial/inviting-friends.md

       | name         | Jane Wong             |
       | organization | Acme Inc              |
       | email        | jane.wong@example.com |
-    And the "main" process is in the "pending_invitation" state

-    When "Joe" runs the "invite" action
-    Then a "POST" request has been send to "https://api.mailgun.net/v3/sandbox000.mailgun.org/messages" with:
+    And a "POST" request has been send to "https://api.mailgun.net/v3/sandbox000.mailgun.org/messages" with:
       | from    | info@example.com                       |
       | to      | Jane Wong <jane.wong@example.com>      |
       | subject | You are invited to our Meetup          |